theupdateframework/taps/candidate-snapshot-merkle-tap.md

 ## Merkle tree generation

-When the repository generates snapshot metadata, instead of putting the version information for all targets into a single file, it instead uses the version information to generate a Merkle tree.
-Each target’s version information forms a leaf of the tree, then these leaves are used to build a Merkle tree.
+When the repository generates snapshot metadata, instead of putting the version information for all targets metadata file into a single file, it instead uses the version information to generate a Merkle tree.
+Each targets metadata file's version information forms a leaf of the tree, then these leaves are used to build a Merkle tree.
 The internal nodes of a Merkle tree contain the hash of the leaf nodes.
 The exact algorithm for generating this Merkle tree (ie the order of leaves in the hash,